CubeEngine/AntiGuest/README.md

 - AntiGuest.craft - Allows the player to do crafting related things
     - AntiGuest.furnace - Allows the player to furnace
     - AntiGuest.workbench - Allows the player to craft
+    - AntiGuest.dispenser - Allows the player to dispense
     - AntiGuest.chest - Allows the player to use chests
     - AntiGuest.inventory - Allows the player to open his inventory
 - AntiGuest.fight - Allows the player to fight